-Dartmouth’s Master of Science in Quantitative Biomedical Sciences (QBS) degree with a concentration in Medical Informatics sits at the intersection of information science, technology, and health care.
+Dartmouth’s Master of Science degree in Quantitative Biomedical Sciences (QBS) with concentration in Medical Informatics sits at the intersection of information science, technology, and health care.

-Medical informatics professionals aim to optimize the use and transmission of medical data to influence systems that facilitate beneficial patient-physician relationships with the ultimate goal of improving patient care and outcomes.
+Medical informatics professionals optimize the use and transmission of medical data to influence systems that facilitate beneficial patient-physician relationships to improve patient care and outcomes.
 They seek connected, efficient processes through the revelation of patterns and opportunities in health care data.

-The track also includes a master’s capstone experience centered on a research or applied informatics project, which can be completed on Dartmouth’s campus or externally through an internship.
-The capstone is worked on full-time during the summer and is an opportunity for QBS students to showcase their ability to be an innovative, experienced thought leader in the medical informatics field and greater health care industry.
+The track includes a master’s capstone experience centered on a research or applied informatics project, which can be completed on Dartmouth’s campus or externally through an internship.
+The capstone is worked on full-time during the summer and is an opportunity for QBS students to showcase their ability to be innovative, experienced thought leaders in the medical informatics field and greater health care industry.

-Dartmouth’s Medical Informatics specialization of the Master of Science in Quantitative Biomedical Sciences degree provides rigorous training in applying informatics to the field of medicine, analyzing how to streamline processes and make continuous improvements to patient care.
+Dartmouth’s Medical Informatics concentration of the Master of Science degree in Quantitative Biomedical Sciences provides rigorous training in applying informatics to the field of medicine, analyzing how to streamline processes and make continuous improvements to patient care.